TymeFly/eel/docs/User Defined Functions.md

 what the UDF can do, it is very strongly recommended that the implementations follow the [EEL design requirements](../README.md#design-requirements).
 Specifically:
 * Expressions, including function calls, must evaluate quickly
-* The language, and its functions must be secure; must always complete, avoid injecting misleading messages into the logs, block access sensitive parts of the file system or not cause external side effects.
+* Functions must be secure and always complete quickly.
+They must not write misleading messages into the logs, block access sensitive parts of the file system or not cause external side effects.
 * The language must be [lazy](The%20EEL%20Language.md#lazy-processing)

 # UDF Requirements
 A valid UDF must meet the following requirements:
 * The implementing class must have a public no argument constructor
-* Each implementing method must be public
-* Each implementing method must be annotated with `com.github.tymefly.eel.udf.EelFunction`
+* The UDF method must be annotated with `com.github.tymefly.eel.udf.EelFunction`
 * The name given in the `EelFunction` annotation must be a valid [function name](#function-names)
+* The UDF method must be public
-* Each implementing method must return one of the following types:
+* The UDF method must return one of the following types:
   * boolean
   * byte
   * short